dmacdermott/coinchart/README.md

 # 🏄‍♂️ Contribute

-Feel free to contribute to make it even cooler!
+Feel free to contribute to make it even better!

 # Acknowledgements